 Adding a scoop of plant-based protein powder to your smoothie is another great way to sneak in some added protein.
 Need a new delicious plant-based protein powder?
 Try the JS Health X FitOn protein powder in two yummy flavors — cinnamon roll and cookies and cream.

+Now that you know what happens when you don’t eat enough protein, use these simple tips to avoid protein deficiency!
 Protein isn’t just for bodybuilders and professional athletes; it’s important for all of us striving for a healthy lifestyle.
-The good news is that consuming enough protein doesn’t have to be overly complicated.
+The good news is that getting enough protein doesn’t have to be overly complicated.
 There are endless animal and plant-based options to meet your protein needs.
 By including protein-rich foods in every meal, you are creating a foundation for a healthy mind and body.

 Ready to see just how delicious healthy eating can be?
 Consider joining FitOn PRO for access to personalized meal plans and exclusive recipes to reach your fitness goals faster without counting calories and with foods you’ll love to eat.